-Figure 16.4 "The discount window sets an upper bound on overnight interest rates").
+The so-called discount window, where banks come to borrow reserves from the Federal district banks, is today primarily a backup facility used during crises, when the federal funds market might not function effectively.
+As noted above, the discount rate puts an effective cap on ff by providing banks with an alternative source of reserves (see Figure 16.4 "The discount window sets an upper bound on overnight interest rates").
 Note that no matter how far the reserve demand curve shifts to the right, once it reaches the discount rate, it merely slides along it.

-As lender of last resort, the Fed has a responsibility to ensure that borrowers can obtain as much as they want to borrow provided they can post what in normal times would be considered good collateral security.
-To ensure that banks do not rely too heavily on the discount window, the discount rate is usually set a full percentage point above ff, a "penalty" of 100 basis points.
-(This policy is usually known as Bagehot's Law, but the insight actually originated with Alexander Hamilton, America's first Treasury secretary, so we call it Hamilton's Law.)
-On several occasions (including the 1984 failure of Continental Illinois, a large commercial bank; the stock market crash of 1987; and the subprime mortgage debacle of 2007), the discount window added the liquidity (reserves) and confidence necessary to stave off more serious disruptions to the economy, like those described in Chapter 12 "The Financial Crisis of 2007-2008" and Chapter 23 "Aggregate Supply and Demand, the Growth Diamond, and Financial Shocks".
+As lender of last resort, the Fed has a responsibility to ensure that banks can obtain as much as they want to borrow provided they can post what in normal times would be considered good collateral security.
+So that banks do not rely too heavily on the discount window, the discount rate is usually set a full percentage point above ff, a "penalty" of 100 basis points.
+(This policy is usually known as Bagehot's Law, but the insight actually originated with Alexander Hamilton, America's first Treasury secretary, so I like to call it Hamilton's Law.)
+On several occasions (including the 1984 failure of Continental Illinois, a large commercial bank; the stock market crash of 1987; and the subprime mortgage debacle of 2007), the discount window added the liquidity (reserves) and confidence necessary to stave off more serious disruptions to the economy.